 What About Soil and Water?

-Blue Agave grows well in a variety of soils that are well-drained and won’t tolerate a site that is soggy with poor drainage.
+Although it prefers a sandy soil, the Blue Agave Havardiana grows well in a variety of soils that are well-drained and won’t tolerate a site that is soggy with poor drainage.

 Is It Easy to Maintain?

-If you’re not looking to add a fussy problem child to your landscape then Blue Agave is the plant for you.
-It requires little in the way of maintenance to retain its good looks and grow properly, which includes pruning.
+If you’re not looking to add a fussy problem child to your landscape then the Blue Agave Havardiana is the plant for you.
+It requires little in the way of maintenance to retain its good looks and grow properly.
 The only pruning you can do is possibly trim off the sharp ends of the leaf tips so they don’t poke someone.
 Blue Agave is a true “plant it and forget it” plant that doesn’t require care to thrive.

 What About Fertilizing?